push-based/ws-nx-summer2025/exercises/17-caching-deep-dive.md

 Now run the command with `MY_SECRET=one nx build movies-api`.

-Notice how first time the cache will be busted, but then subseqent runs will result in cache hits.
+Notice how the first time the cache will be busted, but then subsequent runs will result in cache hits.

-Change the value of the `MY_SECRET` parameter so see how that affects the caching.
+Change the value of the `MY_SECRET` parameter to see how that affects the caching.

 Whenever our task depends on environment where it's being invoked or upon some external tool that we can't control within Nx itself we can use those two inputs to ensure caching is accurate.

 ### 3. Debugging the task cache miss

-Sometimes we get cache miss despite expecting a cache hit.
-Investigating why certain task was not retrieved from the cache can seem a difficult task.
+Sometimes we get a cache miss despite expecting a cache hit.
+Investigating why a certain task was not retrieved from the cache can seem a difficult task.
 Let's learn some steps that will help us investigate cache misses.

 By prefixing your command with `NX_NATIVE_LOGGING=trace NX_DAEMON=false ...` your task will be printed out with the full Rust trace which will include all the details about hashing.
 Look for the following section - `hashes=NapiDashMap({ ... })`.
-It containst the large object with HashDetails of all the tasks involved in your tast run.
+It contains the large object with HashDetails of all the tasks involved in your last run.

 Finally, in case of cache hit, you will see the block starting with:
 ```bash